-There is no local dimming feature on this monitor.
+There's no local dimming feature on this monitor.
 The video is for reference only.

 Decent peak brightness, with no variation between scenes, which is great.
 There should be no issues using the monitor in a bright room.

-HDR is not supported on this monitor.
+HDR isn't supported on this monitor.

 The HP 27f has decent horizontal viewing angles, typical for IPS monitors.
 Colors remain accurate up to about 40°, and then they rapidly oversaturate.
-The brightness drops gradually as you move away from center but remains within acceptable limits up to 47°, and the black levels remain accurate at any viewing angle.
+The brightness drops gradually as you move away from the center but remains within acceptable limits up to 47°, and the black levels remain accurate at any viewing angle.

 The HP 27f has very good vertical viewing angles.
 Within 25°, the image remains accurate, but beyond that, it degrades rapidly as colors quickly become over saturated and the brightness drops.

-Out of the box, the HP 27f has great accuracy.
+Out-of-the-box, the HP 27f has great accuracy.
 The white balance is excellent, with very few issues.
 Color accuracy is good, but there are small inaccuracies in almost every color, although they are minor enough that most people won't notice them.
 Gamma doesn't follow the target curve, with some scenes over brightened, and some over darkened.

-After calibration, the 27f has excellent accuracy.
+After calibration, the HP 27f has excellent accuracy.
 The white balance error and color error are nearly entirely corrected.
 Gamma follows the target curve almost perfectly.

 You can download our ICC profile calibration here.
 This is provided for reference only and should not be used, as the calibration values vary per individual unit even for the same model due to manufacturing tolerances.

-s.RGB Picture Mode: CustomAdobe RGB Picture Mode: Custom
+s.RGB Picture Mode: Custom

 Very good SDR color volume.
 It has excellent color volume in the s.RGB color space, but it can't produce deep, dark colors very well, and like most monitors, it can't produce bright blues or magentas.